 Wisdom teeth, or third molars, are the last set of molars to grow in with the rest of our permanent teeth.
 When there isn’t enough room for them to grow into the correct position, they often become impacted or infected during development and require removal.
 It is usually best to remove wisdom teeth early, generally in the mid to late teens, to avoid the complications they can cause.

-At MOSA Oral Maxillofacial & Dental Implant Surgery, our oral surgeons routinely extract wisdom teeth at both of our offices in Monterey, CA, and Salinas, CA. Dr. Michael Lewis and Dr. Ryan Lloyd have years of experience extracting problematic teeth and work with patients of all ages, including young children and teens.
+At MOSA Oral Maxillofacial & Dental Implant Surgery, our oral surgeons routinely extract wisdom teeth at both of our offices in Monterey, CA, and Salinas, CA. Dr. Michael Lewis, Dr. Ryan Lloyd, and Dr. Andre LaMothe have years of experience extracting problematic teeth and work with patients of all ages, including young children and teens.
 We encourage all patients to maintain checkups a dentist to identify wisdom tooth growth early and monitor their development for timely removal.

 Each patient’s wisdom teeth begin to erupt from beneath the gums at different rates.
 Our third molars start growing as early as age 12 and may finish maturing during the early 20s.
 Many patients develop all four wisdom teeth in the mouth.
 However, more and fewer wisdom teeth are common as well.
 Unless wisdom teeth have enough room to grow and function normally, oral surgeons recommend early removal as third molars are not necessary for daily oral function.
 The complications they can cause far outweigh the benefits of the third set of molars, such as dental crowding or the development of cysts beneath the gums.